RAK4270 WisDuo Breakout Board Quick Start Guide

 - Go to the Application section, as shown in Figure 35.

-- By default, you should create a new Application, although you can reuse the existing ones.
-For this setup, create a new Application by clicking on the “CREATE” button, and filling the required parameters, as shown in Figure 36 and Figure 37.
+- For this setup, create a new Application by clicking on the “CREATE” button, and filling the required parameters, as shown in Figure 36 and Figure 37.

 - For this setup, create an Application named “rak_node_test”.